Son becomes first Asian player to score 50 Premier League goals | Goal.com

 50 - With his 8th league goal of the season, Son Heung-min has become the first Asian player to reach 50 Premier League goals.
 Representation. pic.twitter.com/XF4EHv4Mq6— OptaJoe (@OptaJoe) February 16, 2020

-Son, who has now scored eight times in the league this season and netted on 15 occasions in all competitions, has long been the most prolific Asian to have graced the Premier League.
+Son, who has now scored nine times in the league this season and netted on 16 occasions in all competitions, has long been the most prolific Asian to have graced the Premier League.
 He has also made more assists in the division than anyone else from the continent.

 Former Manchester United star Park Ji-sung had been the most famous Asian in the league until Son's arrival from Bayer Leverkusen in 2015.